 Your SDocsSettings entry should look similar to the following:

 The last step is to configure your Process, Apex trigger, or flow to populate the Run As User field on the S-Doc Job object .
-Please refer to the "Fields For Our Use Case" section in this article to learn more about S-Doc Job fields and the Run As User field.
+Please refer to the "Fields For Our Use Case" section in this article to learn more about S-Doc Job fields.

 For example, if you were automating your document generation process with Process builder, you would need to add the Run As User field, set the Type to string, and enter the username of the user to be used as the running user.
 This is displayed in the following image: